KhangxLi/RPG-Dungeon/README.md

 You can access your profile from anywhere except for in the dungeon by entering 'P'.
 __HP__: is your health.
 If it reaches 0, it's game over.
 __ATK__: is how much damage you deal each attack.
-__DEF__: is how much damage you can take each time you're attacked before losing HP.
+__DEF__: is how much damage you can take each time you're attacked before losing HP, except for monster combos.
-__DEX__: decides your probability of doing combos and doging attacks.
+__DEX__: decides your probability of doing combos and dodging attacks.
 __STA__: is your stamina.
 If it's at zero when you enter a dungeon room, your ATK and DEX will reduced by half.
 __XP__: is your experience points that you can exchange to train ATK, DEF, DEX.
 __Monsters Defeated__: is how many monsters you've defeated in total.